Universe: Physical properties

-Size and regions
+Size

 Illustration of the observable universe, centered on the Sun.
 The distance scale is logarithmic.
 Due to the finite speed of light, we see more distant parts of the universe at earlier times.

 Due to the finite speed of light, there is a limit (known as the particle horizon) to how far light can travel over the age of the universe.

 The spatial region from which we can receive light is called the observable universe.
 The proper distance (measured at a fixed time) between Earth and the edge of the observable universe is 46 billion light-years (14 billion parsecs), making the diameter of the observable universe about 93 billion light-years (28 billion parsecs).
 Although the distance traveled by light from the edge of the observable universe is close to the age of the universe times the speed of light, 13.8 e9ly, the proper distance is larger because the edge of the observable universe and the Earth have since moved further apart.

 For comparison, the Milky Way is roughly 87,400 light-years in diameter, and the nearest sister galaxy to the Milky Way, the Andromeda Galaxy, is located roughly 2.5 million light-years away.